-Implementing Drop Everything & Read Day: perspectives from five education Volunteers committed to improving early grade reading in Uganda
+Implementing Drop Everything & Read Day: perspectives from 5 Education Volunteers committed to improving early-grade reading in Uganda

-In the last thirty years, the literacy rate in Uganda has increased by over 20 percent.
+In the last 30 years, the literacy rate in Uganda has increased by over 20 percent.

 Around eighty percent of citizens, aged 15 and above, are considered literate.
 Statistics on pupils in upper and lower primary classes, however, show that over 60 percent of pupils in upper primary classes fail to read with automaticity, inflection and understanding.
 Meanwhile, only about one tenth of pupils in lower primary classes manage to read at all.
 These numbers come from a study conducted in the summer of 2022, after schools began ‘post-Covid’ operations.